 This morning at 7AM registration for Google I/O 2012 conference has began and all tickets sold out in about 28 minutes.
 Russell Holly estimated that roughly 7 million requests were sent for 5500 tickets.
 Do the math and you can see why the likelihood of getting in was slim.
-I barely got my ticket and the process left me a bit depressed.
+I barely got my ticket and the process left me sad.

 Google had almost one year to prepare for this event and the best they could come up with was “first come, first served” process.
 Which wasn’t actually the case, because it was more of a lottery, where you would repeat this exciting sequence: click register, wait, get “sorry, try again” message,